tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 These are the same entity in Shared Mode, but in Split Mode, the client-facing and backend servers are physically separated.

+See {{security-considerations}} for more discussion about the ECH threat model and how it relates to the client, client-facing server, and backend server.

 ## Encrypted ClientHello (ECH)

 A client-facing server enables ECH by publishing an ECH configuration, which